-- Write a letter to the Chairperson of one of the parties asking them a question about a particular issue or asking them to add/change something in their party’s platform.
+- Write to the Chairperson of one of the parties asking them a question about a particular issue or asking them to add/change something in their party’s platform.

 - Design a new logo for the party that conveys their positions on social justice issues.

 - Create a chart (poster or digital) that compares the different party’s positions on civil rights issues.

 7. Political Rhetoric

 Listen to and observe what the candidates and their surrogates say on the campaign trail and the extent to which their rhetoric is inclusive, expansive, stereotypical or biased.
 Pay attention to whether candidates explicitly talk about bias and injustice and their solutions for addressing it.
 Also consider any biased rhetoric in their speeches and interviews as well as whether they talk about expanding or contracting rights and liberties.
 Students can:

 - Make a video about the political rhetoric, using clips from various candidates.